wanggaoteng/atmega328p/README.md

 ## How to use
 Open the demo folder by vscode.
 At the left lower corner of MAKEFILE TASKS:
   * build: used for compiling, and generates .elf, .bin, etc, files in the output folder.
-  * flash: the .elf in output folder will be flashed to atmega328p.
+  * flash: the .elf file in output folder will be flashed to atmega328p.
   * debug: debug the program in assambly level.
 Refer to [dwdebug](https://github.com/dcwbrown/dwire-debug) for more information.
   * config: get the fuses.
   * clean: delete all files in the output folder.